Three children ride on SUPURB and Specialized kids mountain bikes along a forest path.

 The right equipment depends on the purpose.
 The bike has to suit your kid’s skill level. © bc GmbH

-If you are looking for more comfort off-road even on small bikes, bikes with wide tyres, such as our Early Rider bikes, are a good choice.
-Due to their larger volume, the tyres can be ridden with less air pressure, which already provides quite a bit of shock absorption.
-It also increases safety and looks cool.
-Another advantage with Early Rider is the belt drive fitted as standard on some bikes.
-It is extremely clean and prevents chain lube from smudging all over your pant legs.
+If you’re looking for more comfort off-road even on smaller bikes, models with wide tyres, such as our Early-Rider-Bikes, are a great choice.
+Thanks to their larger volume, these tyres can be ridden at lower air pressure, which already provides a noticeable amount of damping.
+This also increases safety – and looks cool, too.

-A high-quality children's bike?
-It’s an investment that pays off!
+A high-quality kids’ bike?
+An investment that pays off!

 Children sitting in a tree by a lake.
 They are on a trip with their mountain bikes.